Skip to content

 5 growth stocks to watch in the UAE in 2025: analysis and market outlook

 UAE investors have access to over 17,000 markets with us, and out there are some outstanding stocks worth considering.
 In this article, we look at five growth stocks expected to soar in 2025 and beyond.
-Whether you want exposure to UAE companies or international shares, our guide covers the top five growth stocks to watch in the UAE in 2025.
+If you want exposure to international stocks, our guide covers the top five growth stocks to watch in 2025.

 Microsoft growth stock Source: Bloomberg